 Native to (or naturalized in) Oregon:

 - Broadleaf deciduous tree, 50-60 ft tall × 40 ft wide, (15-18 m × 14 m), pyramidal in youth, developing a spreading habit at maturity.
 Leaves to about 30 cm long, opposite, pinnately compound, 5-9 (usually 7) leaflets, each leaflet 10-15 cm long, ovate to oblong-lanceolate, margin crenate-serrate (mix of blunt and sharp teeth) or entire, dark green above, essentially glabrous above and pubescent below (sometimes only on major veins); fall color yellow, golden, or bronzy.
-Leaf scars are semicircular, sometimes with a slight notch in upper line, bud generally above the scar.
+Leaf scars are semicircular, with the upper line nearly straight across but sometimes there is a slight notch in this line.
+The upper pair of lateral buds are very close to the terminal bud (Farrar, 1995).
 Flowers dioecious, i.e., male and female trees, appearing as leaves unfold, in compact clusters, male (staminate, pollen) flowers green and purple, female (pistilate, seed) flowers greenish.
 Fruit (samara) is 2.5-5 cm long and about 0.5 cm wide, the wing extends about halfway down the fruit.

 - Sun.
 Grows nearly anywhere, hence its (over?) popularity.
 Sometimes seedling grown and any female trees have the potential to produce a large number of seeds and be a messy nuisance.